Pinus lambertiana

 Overview

 Pinus lambertiana is an evergreen conifer reaching 100-200 feet (30-60 m) tall in the wild with a spread of 30-50 feet (9-15 m) and a narrowly conical crown becoming flat-topped and irregularly spreading with great age.
-The tallest pine species in the world—wild specimens exceed 200 feet (60 m).
-A five-needle pine (subgenus Strobus), the needles are 3-4 inches (8-10 cm) long, blue-green with white stomatal lines, slightly twisted, in fascicles of 5.
-The cones are the longest of any pine—pendant, cylindrical, 10-20 inches (25-50 cm) long, with thin, rounded scales that open widely at maturity.
-The bark is cinnamon-brown, developing deep furrows and broad ridges on old trees.
-The sap is sweet (lambertiana refers to Aylmer Bourke Lambert; common name from the sugary resin).
+Wild specimens exceed 200 feet (60 m), making this the tallest pine species in the world.
+A five-needle pine in subgenus Strobus, needles are 3-4 inches (8-10 cm) long, blue-green with white stomatal lines, slightly twisted, in fascicles of 5.
+Cones are pendant, cylindrical, and 10-20 inches (25-50 cm) long — a length exceeded by no other pine species — with thin rounded scales that open widely at maturity.
+Bark on old trees is cinnamon-brown and develops deep furrows and broad ridges.
+The resin is sweet (the common name refers to the sugary resin; the species name honors Aylmer Bourke Lambert).
 Growth rate is slow to moderate.
-Hardy to zone 5.
-Highly susceptible to white pine blister rust—populations severely reduced.
-Too large for most gardens.
+Hardy to USDA zone 5.
+Non-toxic.
+Highly susceptible to white pine blister rust (Cronartium ribicola), which has severely reduced wild populations since the early 20th century.
+The mature height and spread exceed the capacity of residential landscapes, so cultivated plantings are generally restricted to parks, estates, and rural settings.

 Native Range